gaggigger/angular1-ES6-jspm-gulp-seed/README.md

 ----------home.scss * styles for home
 ----------home.spec.js * specs for home
 ```

+# NPM
+[UI Software Development Kit](https://github.com/UIUXEngineering/uidk-ng-1x-src) is used to generate components for this architecture:

+The two sample components installed are:

+* @uiuxengineering/uidk-ng-1x-translation
+* @uiuxengineering/uidk-ng-1x-view.sample

 # Testing Setup
 All test are written in ES6 too because why not!
 We use JSPM to take care of all the logistics of getting those files run in browsers just like our client files.
 Our setup is: